mead-ml/mead-baseline/README.md

 ## rnn-tag-fine: Dynamic (fine-tuning) implementation, input is a sparse vector

 Right now, the fine tuning version only supports word based tagging -- no character level backoff yet.
 This will hopefully be fixed in the near future.

+# Seq2Seq

+Seq2seq is useful for a variety of tasks, from Statistical Machine Translation to Neural Conversation Modeling.
+The code provided is a simple implementation, and currently does not stack LSTMs.

+## seq2seq: Phrase in, phrase-out, 2 lookup table implementation, input is a temporal vector, and so is output

+This code implements seq2seq with mini-batching (as in other examples) using adagrad, adadelta, sgd or adam.
+It supports two vocabularies, and takes word2vec pre-trained models as input, filling in words that are attested in the dataset but not found in the pre-trained models.
+It uses dropout for regularization.

+This model takes multiple epochs before it really starts performing, and really needs to run on the GPU for realistic training times.